-Hole 1256D provides a rare opportunity for determining whether microbial life is present in crust formed at a fast spreading rate.
-Igneous samples were collected immediately after core retrieval for shore-based microbiological studies (petrological observation, scanning electron microscope and microprobe analyses, deoxyribonucleic acid [DNA] extractions, in situ hybridization, and cultivation).
+Hole 1256D provides a rare opportunity for determining if microbial life is present in crust formed at a fast spreading rate.
+Igneous samples were collected immediately after core retrieval for shore-based microbiological studies (petrological observation, scanning electron microscope and microprobe analysis, deoxyribonucleic acid (DNA) extraction, in situ hybridization, and cultivation).

 Shipboard analyses focused on examination of thin sections for extant and fossil microbial activity.
 Of the thin sections examined so far from hyaloclastites and glassy flow margins, none contained unequivocal textures characteristic of the style of alteration previously attributed to microbial alteration.
-Instead of the irregular alteration textures attributed to alteration by microbes, smooth alteration fronts with clay minerals replacing the isotropic glass are most common, suggesting inorganic chemical alteration as the dominant process.
+Instead of the irregular alteration textures attributed to alteration by microbes, smooth alteration fronts with clay minerals replacing the isotropic glass are most common, suggesting chemical alteration as the dominant process.

-One interesting discovery is filamentous textures preserved in a 6.2mm vein cutting cryptocrystalline basalt in Sample 206-1256C-8R-3, 136-148 cm.
+One interesting discovery is filamentous textures preserved in a 6.2-mm vein cutting cryptocrystalline basalt in Sample 206-1256C-8R-3, 136-148 cm.
 The vein is filled with chalcedony, iron oxyhydroxide, saponite, celadonite, and minor aragonite.
-Within the iron oxyhydroxide in the vein are curved filaments 5-10 μm wide \times 50-100 μm long with curved and irregular morphologies.
-These filaments are similar in size and morphology to iron-oxidizing bacteria and could represent their fossilized remains.
+Within the iron oxyhydroxide in the vein are curved filaments 5-10 $\mu$ m wide $\times$ 50-100 $\mu$ m long with curved and irregular morphologies.
+These filaments are similar in size and morphology to iron oxidizing bacteria and could represent their fossilized remains.
 These textures will be the focus of future shore-based study.
-F51.
-AF demagnetization plots, p.
-100.

-To estimate the amount of fluid intrusion into the recovered cores, chemical and particulate tracers were deployed in Hole 1256C.
+To estimate the amount of fluid intrusion into the recovered cores, chemical and particulate tracers were deployed in Hole 1256.
 Perfluoro(methylcyclohexane) was used as the chemical perfluorcarbon tracer (PFT) and 0.5-μm latex fluorescent microspheres were used as the particulate tracer.
 The tracer tests were conducted while coring Cores 206-1256C-7R, 9R, and 11R with the RCB.
-The PFT tests indicated drilling fluid intrusion into the center of the core in amounts above the detection limit.
-Fluorescent microspheres were rare in the crushed interior of the rock, even though they were detected on the outside of the cores and in the drill water.
+The PFT tests indicated drilling fluid intrusion into the center of the core in amounts below the detection limit.
+Fluorescent microspheres were rare in the crushed interior of the rock even though they were detected on the outside of the cores and in the drill water.
 The low abundance of microspheres detected in the interior of the cores indicates very low levels of drill water intrusion, which is consistent with the PFT tests.